jonahgluck/CS506-Final-Project/README.md

 ## Dataset

 ## Feature Engineering
-I'll help you create a concise yet informative feature engineering section for a README based on the document.
-I'll focus on presenting the key feature engineering techniques and their purposes in a clear, readable format.

-# Feature Engineering

 Our feature engineering approach transforms raw network flow data into a rich, informative representation that enables more sophisticated machine learning models.
 We employed several strategic techniques to enhance model predictive capabilities:

 ## 1. Ratio-Based Features